Darkelf2024/Darkelf-Browser/README.md

 - Homebrew installation instructions
 - Screenshots
 - Videos
+- Confirmations = Swap Disabled, No TraceS on Disk
 - Real-time support and discussion

 Stay connected and get the most out of Darkelf Browser!